John Mawe: Biography

 Mawe was born in Derby in 1764 to Samuel Maw(e).
 His mother died when he was ten and he was raised by his father's second wife, Francis (born Beigton).
 In early life he appears to have spent fifteen years at sea.
-In 1790, he became captain of the merchant vessel Trent, trading to St Petersburg.
+In 1790, he became captain of the merchant vessel Trent, trading to Saint Petersburg.

 In 1793, Mawe was apprenticed to the Derby mason Richard Brown (1736–1816), and married his daughter, Sarah, on 1 November 1794.
 Brown & Mawe was the name of the retail business near Covent Garden in 1797 which sold objects created from Derbyshire marble at the factory in Derby.
 Mawe was manager of this business.
 This business was established in 1794.
 Geological diagrams of Derbyshire strata which are made from Derbyshire minerals were once thought to have all been created by White Watson but it is now thought likely that some of these objects in Derby Museum were actually created by Mawe & Brown.

 About the end of the century he made a tour of most of the mines in England and Scotland, collecting minerals for the cabinet of the king of Spain.
 In 1800 he owned the Royal Museums spar shop in Matlock Bath which, through his agent, he was to enter into dispute with Thomas Pearson concerning surrounding mines.